frappe/press/press/www/internal/getting-started/local_dev_setup.md

 IP: IP Address of the `n` server.
 Private IP: Private (internal) IP Address of the `n` server.
 Can be found in `Hetzner` console.

-Agent Password: Choose a password and remember it.
-This will be used to access the `agent`.

 Click on save.

+> Note: The agent password will be set automatically for you.

 Now, click on the `Actions` dropdown button, which is located next to the `Save` button and click on `Setup Server`.
 The server should go in `Installing` state.